Team-Resourceful/ResourcefulBeesDocs/docs/getting_started/language_files.md

 When creating custom bees, a language file needs to be created and entries provided so all corresponding items and blocks  have proper names otherwise they will look something like this:<br>
 `item.resourcefulbees.blaze_honeycomb`<br>

+!!! note
-_Note: For new mod installs, run the game at least once so all necessary config files and folders can be generated_
+    For new mod installs, run the game at least once so all necessary config files and folders can be generated

 ***
 * Locate the `resourcefulbees` config folder inside the main config folder.
 * Before we begin the process of adding a language file we need to verify that specific resource and data pack files have been generated.